-Encryption is becoming increasingly widespread as concerns over security and privacy continue to grow.
-According to research by FortiGuard Labs1, more than 85 % of global traffic is encrypted.
+Encrypted traffic is becoming increasingly widespread as concerns over security and privacy continue to grow.
+According to research by FortiGuard Labs1, more than 85 % of global network traffic is encrypted.
 Popular encryption protocols include TLS (Transport Layer Security), SSL (Secure Sockets Layer), SSH, PGP and IPSec, which leverage both symmetric and asymmetric encryption methods such as RSA and AES.

 Encryption has deep implications for the delivery of applications and network management.
 It protects critical applications, applications handling sensitive information and applications that are susceptible to interception via techniques such as sniffing.
 In addition, encryption provides companies and individuals with highly secure means of communication.
 And although encryption keeps packets obscure and safe, it poses various visibility and monitoring challenges for network operators.
 They can no longer identify cyberattacks, or implement traffic management policies such as SLA-based routing, application-specific content caching and content-specific optimization as the underlying protocols, applications and application attributes remain concealed.

-Machine learning and deep learning for traffic visibility
+Machine learning and deep learning for encrypted traffic visibility

-Prior to the days of encryption, network operators deployed probes, deep packet inspection (DPI) engines and other traffic monitoring and management tools to capture and process traffic.
+Prior to the days of encryption, network operators deployed probes, deep packet inspection (DPI) engines and other traffic monitoring and traffic management tools to capture and process network traffic.
 An advanced DPI engine such as R&S®PACE 2 uses pattern matching, behavioral and statistical/heuristic analysis to identify traffic by applications and protocols, delivering traffic information in real-time to support various traffic management policies and safeguard networks from cyberthreats.
-With encrypted traffic, however, traditional DPI methods are no longer able to identify and deliver the required levels of traffic visibility, resulting in the need for more advanced DPI methods capable of processing encrypted traffic.
-This is where machine learning (ML) and deep learning (DL) come in.
+With encrypted traffic, however, traditional DPI methods are no longer able to identify and deliver the required levels of traffic visibility, resulting in the need for more advanced DPI methods capable of analyzing encrypted traffic.
+This is where machine learning (ML) and deep learning (DL) come in to enhance our DPI software with encrypted traffic visibility.

 What is machine learning and deep learning, exactly?